likelian/Lab_spring2022/README.md

 **To-do:**

-1. revisit the code
+1. Revisit the code
 2. Some more features to try out:
     1. vocal onset density
     2. mixture downbeat density
     3. mixture chord change density
  3. If none of the audio features work, use a literature-based reverb rule.
- 4. rule-based EQ
+ 4. Rule-based EQ
- 5. verify the commercial tool for IR extraction
+ 5. Verify the commercial tool for IR extraction

 * * *